-The purpose of the Seidman Human Resource Management Advisory Board is to develop, maintain, and promote a working relationship between human resources professionals and the stakeholders of the Management Department of the Seidman College of Business, including current students, faculty, and alumni.
+The purpose of the Seidman Human Resource Management Advisory Board is to develop, maintain, and promote a working relationship between human resources professionals and the stakeholders of the Management Department of the Seidman College of Business, including current students, faculty members, and alumni.

 International Business Advisory Board

-The International Business Advisory Board consists of business leaders of local and international companies who want to support international business education at Seidman.
+The International Business Advisory Board consists of business leaders of local and international companies who want to support international business education at Seidman College.

 Marketing Advisory Board

-The Marketing Advisory Board was formed to help align the interests of the students, faculty, alumni, and communities Seidman serves.
-The Board meets routinely with the marketing faculty.
-Board members are from a diverse assortment of prestigious firms, including Amway, Axios, Inc., Bissell Homecare, Inc., Cynthia Kay & Co.
+The Marketing Advisory Board was formed to help align the interests of the students, faculty members, alumni, and communities Seidman College serves.
+The board meets routinely with marketing faculty members.
+Board members are from diverse, prestigious firms, including Amway, Axios Inc., Bissell Homecare Inc., Cynthia Kay & Co.
 Media Production, Daymon Worldwide, Gordon Food Service, Holton Research, Meijer, SoundOff Signal, Stryker Medical, and TransCorr.

 M.S.T.
 Advisory Board